briandgomez/Study/Security+/Security Program Management and Oversight.md

     - Many detailed transactions happen here
     - Future projects will be based on this agreement

-<u>Work Order (WO)/ Statement of Work (SOW)</u>: specific list of items to be completed (i.e. details of the job, location, deliverables schedule, acceptance criteria, etc.)
+<u>Work Order (WO)/ Statement of Work (SOW)</u>: specifies the details of work to be done (i.e. details of the job, location, deliverables schedule, acceptance criteria, etc.)
     - Used with the MSA

-<u>Business Partners Agreement (BPA)</u>: describes financial details associated with the agreement and describes what type of ownership stake is acquired as part of the agreement
+<u>Business Partners Agreement (BPA)</u>: a document that explains the money details and ownership share involved when two or more parties go into business together
     - Contains who makes the business decisions
     - Financial issue
     - Disaster recovery